Military Disability for the Muscles

 All muscle conditions are either rated on the Slight to Severe Scale or on limited motion of the affected joints, whichever gives the higher rating, but a rating for both cannot be given unless a completely different condition causes the limited motion (see the Pyramiding Principle).

 The Slight to Severe Scale

 To determine Military Disability for the muscles, the severity of a muscle disability is decided by the presence of the cardinal signs and symptoms, the type of wound, and the effect of any scars.
-Not all muscle injuries are caused by external injuries, like a bullet wound, so it is important to remember that not all bullet points must be met in order for a wound to qualify for a severity.
+Not all muscle injuries are caused by external injuries, like a projectile wound, so it is important to remember that not all bullet points below must be met in order for a wound to qualify for a severity.
 This scale paints a picture of the type of muscle damage that should be present for each severity.
 To determine the correct severity, choose the level that best describes the symptoms and level of disability caused by the injury.